Call us anytime at +20 100 213 5997 or Request a Quote

 8- The Tyet Symbol: A Representation of Feminism

-The Tyet symbol, also known as the Knot of Isis or the Blood of Isis, is a symbol of femininity, fertility, and maternal protection in ancient Egyptian culture.
-Shaped like an inverted triangle with a loop at the top, it represents the menstrual blood of the goddess Isis and her role as a mother and protector.
-The Tyet symbolizes the power of femininity to create and nurture life, as well as the goddess’s ability to protect her children from harm and evil.
-It’s often depicted in amulets, jewelry, and temple reliefs, symbolizing the divine feminine’s enduring influence and protection in the cosmos.
+The Tyet symbol is also known as the Knot of Isis or the Blood of Isis.
+It stands for femininity, fertility, and protection in ancient Egyptian culture.
+It looks like an upside-down triangle with a loop at the top.
+This shape shows the menstrual blood of the goddess Isis and her role as a mother and protector.

 9- Symbol of Ka: A Representation of the Soul